 It is a question that we have been asked many times since we returned from our adventure.
 Is it necessary to hire a photographic tour in the Lofoten Islands?

-If you have the necessary equipment to photograph the elusive aurora borealis, you have experience in long exposure photography and you are able to plan the best locations in the archipelago, it is not mandatory.
+If you have the necessary equipment to photograph the elusive aurora borealis, experience in long exposure photography and you are able to plan the best locations in the archipelago, then it is not mandatory.

-In case one of the three previous requirements is not met it is quite recommendable to have the support of an expert who can guide you in the task of capturing the beauty of these islands.
+If one of the three previous requirements are not met, it is highly recommended to have the support of an expert who can guide you in the task of capturing the beauty of these islands.

 HOW TO CHOOSE A GOOD LOFOTEN ISLANDS photo tour

 These are some tips that we want to give you when choosing a good photo tour for the Lofoten Islands:

 - Do not do the tour with an agency, but with a photographer or team of photographers whose name(s) you have access to before hiring.
 In Lofoten, many young people with no experience in photography find temporary work in the winter as guides for photographic tours.
 They give them a camera, a couple of lessons and send them off to make money for the company.
 If you really want the tour to give you added value, as in, more than telling you the four parameters that you need for shooting, your guide should be a photographer with experience.